midwavestudio/midwave/README-ADMIN.md

 - Automatically commits all changes with a timestamp
 - Provides real-time feedback on push status
 - Requires `GITHUB_TOKEN` environment variable to be configured
+- **⚠️ Local Development Only**: This feature only works in local development environment

 ### Settings
 - Configure website settings and preferences